No Present like Your Presence – Five Ideas for Gifts That Aren’t Things

 words REBECCA JAMIESON DWYER

 In a world obsessed with material possessions, the last thing most of us need is more stuff.
-If you’re keen to avoid contributing to the 10 million unwanted presents potentially destined for landfill in Australia this year, we’ve got you sorted with this roundup of handy ideas for festive gifts that aren’t things.
-Here’s to a merry minimalist Christmas!
+If you’re keen to avoid contributing to the $1bn in unwanted gifts destined for landfill in Australia this Christmas, we’ve got you sorted with this roundup of handy ideas for festive gifts that aren’t things.

 The gift of learning something new